Joshua Buatsi victorious in brilliant British battle against Dan Azeez after ferocious fight

 It was a typical Whittaker performance as he put on a show for the crowd, taunting his opponent and dancing as he avoided shots.

 The referee had to worn Whittaker twice during the contest, once for turning his back and the other for a rabbit punch.
-The Surgeon’s style may split opinions of viewers, but he again to backed up his ability.
+The Surgeon’s style may split opinions of viewers, but yet again he backed up his ability.

 He stopped an overwhelmed Graidia in the fifth round after a heavy combination and will be looking to up the level of opponent in his next fight and continue to entertain.